inspo13/Iris-Prediction-ML-APP/Main-Iris Prediction-App /Readme.md

 Based on the information given in the input, the Android App will predict whether the plant is

-Iris Setosa, Iris Versicolour, or Iris Virginica. ꢀ
+Iris Setosa, Iris Versicolor, or Iris Virginica. ꢀ

 Steps to create the project:ꢀ